Para biathlon: Competitions

-Paralympic Games
+Para biathlon at the Paralympic Winter Games

 Para biathlon has been a Paralympic sport since the 1988 Winter Paralympics for athletes with physical impairments, while athletes with vision impairments were included since the 1992 Winter Paralympics.
 The 1994 Winter Paralympics were the first time women's events were included.

 Vitaliy Lukyanenko from Ukraine is the most decorated male Paralympic biathlete, with twelve medals including eight gold, while Verena Bentele from Germany is the most decorated female Paralympic biathlete, with six medals, including five gold.
-The most successful nation in Para biathlon is Russia, with a total of 66 medals (24 gold, 27 silver, 15 bronze).
+The most successful nation in Para biathlon is Ukraine with 95 medals (26 gold, 34 silver and 35 bronze).
+At the 2022 Beijing Paralympics, a total of 86 athletes across 14 nations competed in Para biathlon events.
+At the 2026 Milano Cortina Paralympic Games, the sport hosted 18 medal events from which China won 15 (eight gold, five silver and two bronze medals), followed by Ukraine with three gold, six silver and seven bronze medals.

 IBU events

 Para biathlon was governed by the IPC until July 2022, when it transferred governance of the sport jointly to the International Ski and Snowboard Federation (FIS) and the International Biathlon Union (IBU); since 2024, the IBU solely governs Para biathlon.
 Para biathlon was included as part of the World Para Nordic Skiing Championships in 2021 and 2023.

 The 2024–2025 season, as the first fully managed by the IBU, features the Para Biathlon World Cup (PBWC) in several stages: the first in December in Vuokatti, Finland; the second in January in Val di Fiemme, Italy; and the World Cup Finals in March in Torsby, Sweden.

 The Para Biathlon World Championships (PBWCH) have taken place since 2024, with the inaugural events held in Prince George, Canada.
 The 2024 World Championships consisted of four events: sprint (7.5 km), individual (12.5 km), spring pursuit, and team pursuit.
 The 2025 World Championships are scheduled to take place in Pokljuka, Slovenia.